hhoo2/Password-Manager/README.md

 - **Save Password:** Fill in the website, email/username, and password fields, then click the "Add" button to save the information.
 The data is stored in a text file named "password_data.txt."

+- **Search for Passwords:** Use the "Search" button to find your saved passwords.
+You can search by website name or email/username.

 - **Clipboard Integration:** The generated password is automatically copied to your clipboard for easy pasting.

 ## Acknowledgments